antonellil/engineeringcurriculum/readme.md

 - It has plugins you can install that help with development
   - Color-coding of syntax that makes reading and writing code easier
   - It shows warnings and errors for syntax and some coding logic
+  - Fun themes that are easier on the eyes

 Throughout the curriculum you will be using Terminal and Sublime Text 3 to write your code.

 ## 3) Front-end/back-end, client/server, what are those?!

-- Client is what homo sapiens interact with when they use websites and apps
+- Client is what humans interact with when they use websites and apps
   - The client is typically either a web browser, iOS app, Android app, Windows app, or Mac app.
-- Server is what the client app talks to in order to send data and retrieve data
+- Server is what the client apps talk to in order to send data and retrieve data
   - Server is just a computer somewhere that the client talks to
   - Server often uses a database to store things long-term